danielroytel/MyReact-Resume/content/jobs/Sportsbet2023/index.md

 url: 'https://www.sportsbet.com.au'
 ---

-- Develop Spark Pipelines to migrate from Legacy Data Warehouse to ADP (AWS DeltaLake Platform)
+- Develop and execute Spark pipelines for migration of data to ADP (AWS DeltaLake Platform) from a legacy data warehouse.
-- Build AWS GLUE Jobs to perform microbatch processing from Source Systems
+- Build AWS Glue jobs to perform microbatch processing of data from source systems.
+- Design and implement ETL processes using Databricks and AWS services for data transformation.
+- Manage data catalog, ensure data security, and adhere to governance policies using Databricks and AWS Glue.